 Sat. & Sun. - 1:00 p.m. - 6:00 p.m.

 *See the Law Library's Hours page for any exceptions

-This research guide provides an introduction to some important sources of ADR materials and information.
-It is not intended as an exhaustive list of ADR materials available.
-You may also search the Law Library catalog for additional ADR resources.
+This guide is intended as an introduction to Texas Guardianship.
+It is not intended as an exhaustive list of available materials.
+You may search the Law Library catalog for additional resources.